-Feuding British Princes William and Harry Unveil Diana Statue
+Feuding British Princes William And Harry Unveil Diana Statue

 Published

-William and Harry commissioned the statue of their late mother four years ago, before their public falling outFull Article
+William and Harry commissioned the statue of their late mother four years ago, long before their very public falling outFull Article

 Published

-William and Harry commissioned the statue of their late mother four years ago, before their public falling outFull Article
+William and Harry commissioned the statue of their late mother four years ago, long before their very public falling outFull Article

-The work has already earned mixed reactions, but Prince William and Prince Harry believe it will be a more fitting reminder of..
+The monument made its debut at Kensington Palace on what would have been her 60th birthday.

-The sculptor behind the statue of Princess Diana commissioned by her sons William and Harry has said the princes were "uppermost in..
+Prince William and Prince Harry came together at Kensington Palace to pay tribute to their late mother, Princess Diana